YargKlnc/Deep-Learning/README.md

 Model Performance:

-- Steps to Increase Model Performance: Detailed in the report.
+- Steps to Increase Model Performance: Detailed in the summary report.

 **Summary:**